Skip to Main Content

 Structure and format of the PGD

-Use an agreed local template or national template (see Preparing to write a PGD above).
+Use an agreed local template or SPS exemplar template (see Preparing to write a PGD above).

-Restrict the core content to essential elements and use appendices to cover other local issues, such as examples of local information leaflets associated with the PGD.
+Remember a PGD is a legal mechanism for the supply and/or administration of a medicine – it is not a clinical guideline.
+Restrict the core content to the required elements and use appendices to cover other local issues, such as examples of local information leaflets associated with the PGD.

 Remember that a PGD should be clear and easy to follow.

-The PGD and practice must comply with the law and the NICE PGD guidance.
-There are several supporting SPS resources.
+The PGD content and its use in practice must comply with the regulation and the NICE PGD guidance.
+There are several supporting SPS PGD resources (SPS page).

 Document management